-My first job out of University was in Kingston at the Queen’s Psychology Department where I helped some of the Professors develop experiments to test their subjects (more on that another day).
+My first job out of University was in Kingston at the Queen’s Psychology Department where I helped some of the Professors develop experiments to test their theories (more on that another day).
 I met a few wonderful ladies and we used to pop out for lunch to celebrate the end of the week.
 My friend, Barb, whose favourite restaurant was a little joint downtown that served the best coconut cream pie around.

 Your website is an invitation into your business.

 Your brand is like your storefront.
-If it’s not professional and appealing, the people you want to attract will move onto something more appealing that resonates with them.
+If your brand is not professional and appealing, the people you want to attract will move onto something more appealing that resonates with them.

 Is your brand authentic?

 There is a lot of controversy around authenticity these days.
 Some say it is over-rated.

 Imagine you’re in need of a lawyer for some legal issues.